Laotian Civil War: Fall of Vientiane

 The Pathēt Lao army entered the major towns of southern Laos during May, and in early June occupied Luang Phrabāng.
 Panic broke out in Vientiane as most of the business class and many officials, officers and others who had collaborated with the U.S. scrambled to get their families and property across the Mekong to Thailand.
 Recognising that the cause was lost, Vang Pao led thousands of his Hmong fighters and their families into exile – eventually about a third of all the Lao Hmong left the country.
-Pathēt Lao forces captured Vientiane in August.
+Pathēt Lao forces took over Vientiane in August 23.

 For a few months the Pathēt Lao appeared to honour their promises of moderation.
 The shell of the coalition government was preserved, there were no arrests or show-trials, and private property was respected.
 Diplomatic relations with the U.S. were maintained, despite an immediate cut-off of all U.S. aid.
 (Other western countries continued to offer aid, and Soviet and eastern European technicians began to arrive to replace the departed Americans.)
-But in December there was a sharp change in policy.
-A joint meeting of the government and the Consultative Council was held, at which Souphanouvong demanded immediate change.
-There was no resistance.
-Most Western countries, including prominent long-time ally United States, closed their embassies either shortly before or after the rise of the establishment of Laos PDR claimed the new communist authoritarian government hasn't implement a new Constitution and the affliction of ideological deterioration.
+Most Western countries, including the United States, closed their embassies either shortly before or after the establishment of the Laos PDR.

-In September 1975, during the interview, PM Phouma intended the wishful to stay in office until 1976 to plan the major steps on long-term reunification process to ensure the Pathet Lao does not take away some current political monarchy powers.
-Phouma explained about the election to have new head of state of majority assumed from Pathet Lao to create the new nonprovisional Vientiane government with the promise of retaining some liberties and potentially open more diplomatically with non-communist country Thailand.
+In September 1975, during an interview, Prime Minister Phouma stated his wish to stay in office until 1976 so he could plan the major steps needed for the long-term reunification process, and to ensure the Pathet Lao did not take away some of the political powers of the monarchy.
+Phouma hoped that the 1976 election will select a new head of state from the majority faction, assumed to be the Pathet Lao, who will create the new nonprovisional government, with the promise of retaining some liberties and potentially be more open diplomatically with non-communist Thailand.